boscoh/sassin/readme.md

 ## Indented-SASS syntax

 The compilation provided by indented-SASS is quite straightforward.
 It wraps indented spaces with curly braces, and adds semicolons at the end fields.
-What is great that this step is sufficient to turn indented-SASS into SCSS, and thus this module is sufficient to future-proof any deprecation of indented-SASS in the Ruby SASS program.
+What's great is that this is sufficient to turn indented-SASS into valid SCSS, and thus this module future-proofs indented-SASS from deprecation in the SASS/SCSS world.

-### Flat mode
+### Flat mode to CSS

-If your indented-SASS file is flat (no nesting) and does not use any variables or mixins, then this compilation will give you CSS, and you don't need any SCSS modules.
+If your indented-SASS file does not use any of the bells and whistles below (variables, mixins, nesting, etc.), then the plain `indented-SASS` compilation will give you valid CSS, without needing the SCSS module.

+    import indentedsass
+    s = '''
+    body
+      width: 500px
+    '''
+    print indentedsass.compile(s)

+One nice extension of the original indented-SASS by RapydCSS is the line extension: if `\` is found at the end of the line, the following line becomes an extension of the original line (just like Python).

+    #container, #article_container, #sidebar_container, \
+    #footer_container, #useless_container
+       background-color: #DDD

+One consequence means the `,` continuation in the original indented-SASS is no longer needed, and thus not supported.

-## Indented-SASS with bells and whistles
+### Bells and whistles

 But of course you want to take advantage of the extensions of CSS provided by the indented-SASS format.
-Things like:

-  - variables
-  - mix-ins
-  - hierarchical nesting
+    import indentedsass
+    s = '''
+    body
+      width: 500px
+    '''
+    print indentedsass.compile_with_scss(s)

+You can use variables, prefaced by a `$`:

+    $highlight-color: #999
+    #big-box
+      border: 1px solid $highlight-color
+    #message
+      color: $highlight-color

+Simple expressions:

+    $big-width: 500
+    #container
+      width: $big-width px
+    $panel-left
+      float: left
+      width: $big-width/2 px

+Mix-ins that group common elements, and can take arguments, which are prefaced by '@':

+    @mixin left($dist)
+      float: left
+      margin-left: $dist

+    #sidebar
+      @include left(10px)
+      width: 200px

+Handy nesting, and self reference `&` to save even more typing:

+    #article
+      a
+        font:
+          family: Garamond
+        &:link
+          text-decoration: none
+        &:hover
+          text-decoration: underline

+Extend a class with a new twist:

+    #message:
+      border: 1px solid red

+    #bad-message:
+      @extends #message
+      background-color: red

+Imports and comments to be implemented